melahn/helm-inspector/README.md

 mouse pointer over a node in the tree.

 ### Usage
-1. Download the two files 'helm-inspector.json' and 'helm-data.json'
+1. Download the two files 'helm-inspector.html' and 'helm-data.json' to a location served by a web server
-2. Open the file 'helm-inspector.json' in a browser
+2. Open 'helm-inspector.html' in a browser

 You start out in 'navigate mode'.
 Clicking on a dark node in the tree expands the node to see the children.
 Clicking on an expanded node collapses the node, hiding the children.